Self-Doubt: The Unknown Sin

 Sloth, which is excessive laziness or the failure to act and utilize one’s talents,10 is considered a sin of omission.
 I think self-doubt belongs to that category.
 If sloth made it to the list of the deadly sins, self-doubt should be there also.

 In overcoming self-doubt, it is important that a person traces the root causes.
 He should know what factors trigger his self-doubts and learn how to overcome them.
 If it is lack of knowledge and skills then he must exert efforts to learn and acquire those that he perceives he lacks.
 There is a possibility that the ones causing him to doubt himself and his capabilities are people… sometimes his own friends.
-Then by all means avoid them.
+What should be done?
+Simple – by all means avoid them.
 Equally important it that he must surround himself with people who bring the best in him.

 It may be easier said than done but it is important that a person maintains a positive outlook and thinks that there is nothing he cannot achieve or do if he wills it.